kevin-hanselman/dud/README.md

 ### Cache

-The Cache is a local directory where Dud stores and versions Artifacts.
-The Cache is content-addressed, which (among other things) facilitates storing all versions of all Artifacts without conflicts.
+The Cache is a local directory where Dud stores and versions the contents of Artifacts.
+The Cache is content-addressed, which (among other things) facilitates storing all versions of all Artifacts without conflicts or duplication.